 Review summary: Canon 800D vs Panasonic G9

-So what is the bottom line?
-Is there a clear favorite between the Canon 800D and the Panasonic G9?
+So what conclusions can be drawn?
+Which of the two cameras – the Canon 800D or the Panasonic G9 – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.